About Scooters as a Vehicle Class

 - As a kid, I had a mountain bike and rode adventurously in the neighborhood and surrounding areas. built little jumps and ramps and obstacles for myself and the other kids.
 I’m not skilled at all compared to some people, and I’m deeply skilled on a bicycle compared to others.

-- had a car, always a used sedan by honda or toyota, as an older adult
+- had a car, always a used sedan by honda or toyota, as an older adult, and quite infrequently.

 - got a city commuting bike when living in Golden, CO, late 20s/early 30s and spent a TON of time riding it around the city of Golden, CO, esp during Covid.
 Take a look here to see some of my biking (and walking/running) in Golden.